IslandViewPTA/islandview-pta-site/content/news/2021-1-newsletter.md

 ## EAGLE Artwork SOARS

 We hope you had an absolutely magical December!
 Thank you to all the Eagles that have been sending in pictures of their completed monthly artwork!
-You all are doing a fabulous job and we LOVE seeing them. :D If you haven't already sent in pictures, but would like to share, feel free to email them to [membership@islandviewpta.org](mailto:membership@islandviewpta.org) or send it to us via Facebook messenger.
+You all are doing a fabulous job and we LOVE seeing them.
+If you haven't already sent in pictures, but would like to share, feel free to email them to [membership@islandviewpta.org](mailto:membership@islandviewpta.org) or send it to us via Facebook messenger.

 {{< fig src="february-pta-meeting.png" align="center" class="max-w-xs" >}}